jyap808/jyap808.github.io/content/posts/2025-11-16-1763340628/index.md

 Firmware files often do not come with a nice wiring diagram so this needs to mapped be out.
 I do the extra step of mapping out which keys will be ignored since they are not wired up.

 Here we look at the `layouts` section of the [keyboard.json](https://github.com/qmk/qmk_firmware/blob/master/keyboards/handwired/dactyl_manuform/5x6/keyboard.json) file.
-Often this is poorly sorted, which makes it difficult to work out.
+On a split keyboard this is ordered row by row across both splits, which makes it difficult to work out.
 It can help to use a pencil and paper to map things out.

 Here is the annotated and sorted version of my left hand wiring mapping:
 ```